 With a bachelor's degree in political science from Fisk University in Nashville, Cox says she felt that law was the best professional option for her.
 At McGeorge, she spent a year on law review, served as a judicial extern for U.S. Magistrate Judge Kendall Newman at the Eastern District of California.
 In that role, she wrote proposed recommendations and opinions for him.
 "It was a very humbling experience because you don't want to take that kind of opportunity or authority lightly, especially being a student," she says.
 Cox also worked for Presiding Justice Vance Raye as a post-bar judicial clerk in the Third District Court of Appeal in Sacramento.

-After graduating from McGeorge in 2011, Cox now practices for Weintraub Tobin Chediak Coleman Grodin's Sacramento office as an associate.
-She practices complex business litigation, property and land-use litigation, employment litigation, financial law, and food and agriculture law.
-Many of her clients are large businesses with issues ranging from breaches of fiduciary duty, lease breaches, and employee theft.
+After graduating from McGeorge in 2011, Cox practiced for Weintraub Tobin Chediak Coleman Grodin's Sacramento office as an associate.
+She practiced complex business litigation, property and land-use litigation, employment litigation, financial law, and food and agriculture law.
+Many of her clients were large businesses with issues ranging from breaches of fiduciary duty, lease breaches, and employee theft.
 Interestingly, some of Cox' clients are involved in the multimillion-dollar state-regulated industry of inedible kitchen grease (IKG).
-Cox has helped IKG clients, including transporters and recyclers, deal with changing state regulations, and regulators threatening to shut them down or suspend their licenses.
+Cox helped IKG clients, including transporters and recyclers, deal with changing state regulations, and regulators threatening to shut them down or suspend their licenses.

 In September 2015 Cox joined the Office of Gov. Edmund G. Brown Jr. as a Deputy Legal Affairs Secretary.